ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 h = File marked by user to be considered as unchanged.
 List files NOT managed by Git: git ls-files -o
+To remove (untrack) a file from git, without removing the local copy: git rm --cached readme.txt	(Followed by a "git commmit")

 o REMOVE ALL UNTRACKED FILES (IN WORKING DIRECTORY) git clean --dry-run	-	Preview first.
 Recommended!